 The Men’s Club has tee times on Wednesday mornings reserved exclusively for members.
 Non-members may not play in Wednesday Sweeps competitions.
 These tee times generally begin at 7:00AM and end at 9:00AM.

-The Sign-Up Sheet is available Wednesday AM in the golf shop to register for play on the following Wednesday.
-Legibly print your FULL NAME and GHIN# on this sheet in an open time slot.
-If we cannot read your name and confirm your membership, your name will not be transferred to the reservation list in the golf shop computer.
-The sheet has a “wait list” section if all spaces in assigned times have been taken.
+Sign-Up Sheet Available Wednesday AM in the golf shop to register for play on the following Wednesday.
+Legibly print your FULL NAME on this sheet in an open time slot.
+If we cannot read your name and confirm your membership, you will not be transferred to the reservation list in the golf shop computer.

 You may register yourself and up to three other members.
 Please note that each person on the list is held responsible if he fails to show up for the tee time.
 Don’t register someone without their permission and knowledge.
 See the “No Show” policy below.